Zoom Video Communications (NASDAQ:ZM) Releases Earnings Results, Beats Expectations By $0.15 EPS

-Zoom Video Communications (NASDAQ:ZM – Get Rating) released its earnings results on Monday.
-The company reported $1.03 EPS for the quarter, beating the consensus estimate of $0.88 by $0.15, Briefing.com reports.
-The business had revenue of $1.07 billion during the quarter, compared to analyst estimates of $1.07 billion.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) posted its quarterly earnings results on Monday.
+The company reported $1.03 EPS for the quarter, topping analysts’ consensus estimates of $0.88 by $0.15, Briefing.com reports.
+The company had revenue of $1.07 billion for the quarter, compared to analysts’ expectations of $1.07 billion.
 Zoom Video Communications had a net margin of 33.54% and a return on equity of 21.17%.
-The business’s quarterly revenue was up 12.3% on a year-over-year basis.
-During the same period in the prior year, the business earned $0.97 earnings per share.
+Zoom Video Communications’s revenue was up 12.3% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.97 EPS.

-ZM has been the subject of a number of analyst reports.
-UBS Group reduced their price objective on shares of Zoom Video Communications from $130.00 to $100.00 and set a “na” rating for the company in a research note on Wednesday, May 18th.
-Piper Sandler cut shares of Zoom Video Communications from an “overweight” rating to a “neutral” rating and lowered their price objective for the stock from $157.00 to $96.00 in a research report on Thursday, May 12th.
-CICC Research assumed coverage on Zoom Video Communications in a research report on Monday, February 14th.
-They set an “outperform” rating and a $182.92 price target on the stock.
-Argus decreased their price objective on Zoom Video Communications from $350.00 to $170.00 in a research report on Wednesday, March 2nd.
-Finally, Royal Bank of Canada lowered their target price on Zoom Video Communications from $200.00 to $150.00 in a research note on Tuesday.
-One equities research analyst has rated the stock with a sell rating, sixteen have assigned a hold rating and thirteen have given a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $180.62.
+In other Zoom Video Communications news, CFO Kelly Steckelberg sold 6,700 shares of the company’s stock in a transaction dated Monday, April 25th.
+The shares were sold at an average price of $100.00, for a total value of $670,000.00.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, COO Aparna Bawa sold 2,404 shares of the company’s stock in a transaction dated Friday, May 13th.
+The stock was sold at an average price of $95.04, for a total transaction of $228,476.16.
+Following the completion of the sale, the chief operating officer now owns 84,260 shares in the company, valued at approximately $8,008,070.40.
+The disclosure for this sale can be found here.
+Over the last three months, insiders sold 56,534 shares of company stock valued at $6,270,060.
+11.24% of the stock is owned by insiders.

-A number of institutional investors have recently made changes to their positions in the business.
-Renaissance Technologies LLC grew its position in Zoom Video Communications by 61.0% in the first quarter.
-Renaissance Technologies LLC now owns 6,449,306 shares of the company’s stock valued at $756,052,000 after acquiring an additional 2,444,294 shares during the period.
-Morgan Stanley increased its position in shares of Zoom Video Communications by 6.4% during the 2nd quarter.
-Morgan Stanley now owns 12,384,701 shares of the company’s stock worth $4,793,252,000 after purchasing an additional 742,240 shares in the last quarter.
-Deutsche Bank AG lifted its holdings in Zoom Video Communications by 113.7% during the 4th quarter.
-Deutsche Bank AG now owns 726,710 shares of the company’s stock valued at $133,649,000 after purchasing an additional 386,594 shares during the last quarter.
-Alyeska Investment Group L.P. acquired a new position in Zoom Video Communications in the first quarter valued at about $19,232,000.
-Finally, Federated Hermes Inc. increased its holdings in shares of Zoom Video Communications by 10,456.3% during the first quarter.
-Federated Hermes Inc. now owns 83,289 shares of the company’s stock worth $9,764,000 after buying an additional 82,500 shares in the last quarter.
-55.94% of the stock is currently owned by hedge funds and other institutional investors.
+A number of equities research analysts recently commented on ZM shares.
+Robert W. Baird lowered their price target on shares of Zoom Video Communications from $190.00 to $180.00 and set an “outperform” rating on the stock in a report on Tuesday, March 1st.
+Wolfe Research cut shares of Zoom Video Communications from an “outperform” rating to a “peer perform” rating and lowered their target price for the company from $140.00 to $100.00 in a report on Wednesday, March 2nd.
+FBN Securities lowered their target price on shares of Zoom Video Communications from $325.00 to $180.00 and set an “outperform” rating on the stock in a report on Tuesday, March 1st.
+TheStreet raised shares of Zoom Video Communications from a “d” rating to a “c” rating in a report on Monday, April 18th.
+Finally, Argus lowered their target price on shares of Zoom Video Communications from $350.00 to $170.00 in a report on Wednesday, March 2nd.
+One equities research analyst has rated the stock with a sell rating, sixteen have issued a hold rating and thirteen have given a buy rating to the company.
+Based on data from MarketBeat.com, Zoom Video Communications has an average rating of “Hold” and an average target price of $180.48.

 Zoom Video Communications Company Profile (Get Rating)